 The cities of Carcassonne, Montpellier, Narbonne, Sète, Nimes and Perpignan are literally steeped in history.
-Each one has its own story to tell going back 2000 years with multiple points of interest - guided tours, museums ........ and in tune with modern times luxury Shopping Centres
+Each one has its own story to tell going back 2000 years with multiple points of interest - guided tours, museums ........ and in tune with modern times their Shopping Centres.

-A little further away (for an adventurous day out) you might want to visit Van Gough's Arles and/or the Camargue......... and,
+A little further away (for a long and unique day out) you might want to visit Van Gough's Arles and/or the Camargue.

 • a Supermarket and Mall

-• a comprehensive Medical Centre, Pharmacy abd Opticians
+• a comprehensive Medical Centre, Pharmacy and Opticians

 • Petrol Stations and Garages